 Thursday we travelled to Mongarala up in the hills where we were almost the only white people there.
 We got the VIP room opened up for us in a cafe when we went to buy two bread buns and two cokes (which I felt suitably embarrassed about but it felt rude to refuse)

 And now we're here, Arugam Bay.
 On the East Coast of Sri Lanka.
 It's fairly full of western tourists and there are about a gazillion places to stay.
 The weather is still hot and sunny, despite it being apparently monsoon season on this coast!
 We plan to stay for a few weeks but we'll see how it pans out.

-Jess and Otto are loving the tuk tuks here.
-And they even enjoyed getting their pictures taken for once, possibly helped by the addition of rocking horses in the studio!
+Jess and Otto are loving the tuk tuks here and are settling in to our new lifestyle on the road really well (in fact, possibly I'd say they are adapting quicker than Mikey and I).
+They even enjoyed getting their pictures taken -for the first time since we arrived here in Sri Lanka- possibly helped by the addition of rocking horses in the studio!

-I can't believe it's only been a week since wwe arrived!
+I can't believe it's only been one week since we left London!

 Love to everyone at home xx

 Useful Links to other sites: